tasmota/decode-config/README.md

 In contrast to the other two binary formats [.dmp](#dmp-format) and [.bin](#bin-format), this type of format also allows the [partial modification](#restore-a-subset-of-backup-data) of configurations.

+> **Note**
-> Note: The keys used within the JSON file are based on the variable names of Tasmota source code in [settings.h](https://github.com/arendst/Tasmota/blob/master/tasmota/settings.h) so they do not have the same naming as known for Tasmota web commands.
+The keys used within the JSON file are based on the variable names of Tasmota source code in [settings.h](https://github.com/arendst/Tasmota/blob/master/tasmota/settings.h) so they do not have the same naming as known for Tasmota web commands.
 However, since the variable names are self-explanatory, there should be no difficulties in assigning the functionality of the variables.

 ### .bin format